 Biden: Cuomo should resign if investigation confirms claims

-NEW YORK (AP) — President Joe Biden said Tuesday New York Gov. Andrew Cuomo should resign if the state attorney general’s investigation confirms the sexual harassment allegations against him.
+NEW YORK (AP) — The pressure against New York Gov. Andrew Cuomo over sexual harassment allegations reached the White House on Tuesday, with President Joe Biden saying Cuomo should resign if the state attorney general’s investigation confirms the claims against him.

-Biden made the remarks in an interview with ABC News that is scheduled to air Wednesday morning.
-When asked by anchor George Stephanopoulos if the investigation confirms the claims of the women, should Cuomo resign, Biden said “yes,” adding, “I think he’d probably end up being prosecuted, too.”
+Biden made the remarks in an interview with ABC News that is scheduled to air Wednesday.
+When asked by anchor George Stephanopoulos whether Cuomo should resign if the investigation confirms the women’s claims, Biden said “yes” and added, “I think he’d probably end up being prosecuted, too.”

 “It takes a lot of courage to come forward so the presumption is it should be taken seriously,” Biden said.
 “And it should be investigated, and that’s what’s underway now.”

 Cuomo is facing allegations that he sexually harassed or behaved inappropriately toward multiple women, including several former staffers.
+The former staffers have accused Cuomo of workplace harassment, including demeaning them with pet nicknames or making objectifying remarks about their appearance, subjecting them to unwanted kisses and touches or asking them about their sex lives.

-He also faces an allegation that he groped a female staff member under her shirt after summoning her to the governor’s mansion in Albany late last year.
+Cuomo also faces an allegation that he groped a female staff member under her shirt after summoning her to the governor’s mansion in Albany late last year.
 He has denied touching any women inappropriately.

+The first woman to publicly speak out against Cuomo, Lindsey Boylan, said the governor kissed her on the lips without consent and “would go out of his way to touch me on my lower back, arms and legs.”

+The New York Times reported Tuesday when Boylan initially accused the governor of harassment in December, some of Cuomo’s aides and allies drafted an open letter attacking her as part of a campaign to undermine her credibility.

 The three-term governor has rejected calls for his resignation from fellow Democrats, including New York’s two U.S. senators, Chuck Schumer and Kirsten Gillibrand, and has asked New Yorkers to await the results of an investigation headed by state Attorney General Letitia James.